feng-terry/pacman3d/README.md

 			If Clide is inside this radius
 				Target cell is Clyde's Scatter Mode target cell in the bototm left corner

-*For more imformation on the AI of the ghosts, consult writeUp.txt in the folder Demo_for_tp2*
+*For more imformation on the AI of the ghosts, consult writeUp.txt*